Netpav/parserReverb/README.md

 * `1` ...
 Reverb processes individual sentences of the document.
 Input file is text file with documents (format: `<class>\t<text>`)
 * `2` ...
 Reverb processes the whole text file with documents.
 Input file is pre-generated output from Reverb.
 This mode is much faster than mode 1.
 * `3` ...
 Same as 2, but does not remove duplicates.
+* `4` ...
+Input file is pre-generated phrases from Reverb.
+* `5` ...
+Input file is pre-generated normalized phrases from Reverb.

 ### Examples
 `python run_reverb.py 1 input/reviews_10.txt output` ...
 Process individual sentences from file "input/reviews_10.txt" and save result to subdirectory "output".